 Thomas V. D’Ambrosio concentrates his practice on structured and complex derivative transactions, including related insolvency and regulatory issues.
-Thomas helps clients structure, negotiate, and analyze the risk inherent in a wide range of derivative products, including equity, debt, credit, commodity, interest rate, currency, and exotic derivatives.
-His clients range from Fortune 500 corporations, private companies, investment managers and hedge funds, to financial institutions, pension funds, and high net-worth individuals.
+Thomas helps clients structure, negotiate, and analyze the risk inherent in a wide range of cleared and uncleared derivative and futures products.
+He represents clients in all asset classes, including equity, debt, credit, commodity, interest rate, currency, and exotic derivatives.
+His clients include Fortune 500 corporations, private companies, investment managers, hedge funds, financial institutions, pension funds, and high net-worth individuals.

 Thomas is particularly active in advising enterprises that employ derivatives to hedge risks, monetize assets, and finance the acquisition of assets on favorable terms—with and without the benefits of leverage—including financing issuer equity and debt repurchase programs.
 He actively represents clients on Dodd–Frank derivative reform.